matteofaverio/coastal-gap-reconstruction/README.md

 Coastal in-situ sensors go offline: biofouling, maintenance, transmission failures.
 The record ends up full of holes, some a day long, some spanning months.
-I wanted a defensible answer to "what probably happened during that gap" — defensible meaning: validated against real withheld data, not just plausible-looking.
+I wanted a defensible answer to "what probably happened during that gap".

-The approach is diagnostic reconstruction, not forecasting.
-Every method here is allowed to see data from *after* a gap, not only before it, because the goal is filling in history, not predicting the future.
+The approach is diagnostic reconstruction (imputation).

 ## What I worked on